Types of Roof Shingles for Houses

 What Are Roof Shingles?

 Roof shingles are just one element that make up a residential roofing system and act as a roof covering.
 The shingle is typically made of asphalt, fiberglass mat, and ceramic coated granules.
 They're often installed in overlapping layers or courses.
-When installed as part of a complete roofing system, shingles help protect your home from from water infiltration.
+When installed as part of a complete roofing system, shingles help protect your home from water infiltration.

 Shingles are generally rectangular in shape for a consistent look, although some are more irregular to appear handcrafted.
 Shingles are used as the primary water shedding material and they may be made out of many different types of materials, including asphalt, metal, wood, clay, concrete, and slate.